AmbireTech/adex-protocol/README.md

 * `deposit`: total monetary deposit; on Ethereum, this is denoted in `tokenAddr` and `tokenAmount`
 * `validUntil`: the date until this channel is valid; this is also the period within the publishers can withdraw, so it should be longer than the actual specified campaign length (e.g. 3x longer)
+* `validators`: an array of all the validators who're responsible for signing new state; one of them should represent the advertiser, and the other the publishers
 * `spec`: describes all the campaign criteria: e.g. buy as many impressions as possible, with a maximum price they're willing to pay for impressions, and how long they want to achieve it for (campaign duration); this is stored as arbitrary bytes (32); in the dApp, we encode the criteria directly in there, but it can be used to reference a JSON descriptor stored on IPFS

 The Ethereum implementation of this component is called [`adex-protocol-eth`](https://github.com/AdExNetwork/adex-protocol-eth).